Chart Color Schemes

 Hawthorn - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Hawthorn - North's population was around 10,842 as of November 2025.
-This showed an increase of 952 people, a 9.6% rise since the 2021 Census which reported 9,890 residents.
-The change was inferred from ABS' estimated resident population of 10,820 in June 2024 and additional 33 validated new addresses since the Census date.
-This resulted in a density ratio of 4,407 persons per square kilometer, placing Hawthorn - North among the top 10% of locations assessed by AreaSearch.
-The area's growth exceeded its SA3 area (6.9%) and SA4 region, marking it as a growth leader.
-Overseas migration contributed approximately 86.2% of overall population gains during recent periods.
+Hawthorn - North's population is approximately 10,850 as of February 2026.
+This figure represents a 960-person increase (9.7%) from the 2021 Census, which reported a population of 9,890 people.
+The change is inferred from an estimated resident population of 10,820 in June 2024 and an additional 32 validated new addresses since the Census date.
+This results in a population density ratio of 4,410 persons per square kilometer, placing Hawthorn - North in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Between 2021 and 2026, Hawthorn - North's growth rate (9.7%) exceeded that of its SA3 region (7.4%), positioning it as a growth leader.
+Overseas migration contributed approximately 86.2% of overall population gains during this period.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections released in 2023, adjusting with weighted aggregation from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-By 2041, the area is projected to grow by 1,272 persons based on latest annual ERP population numbers, reflecting an 11.5% increase over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+By 2041, Hawthorn - North is projected to increase by approximately 1,272 persons, reflecting an 11.4% total gain over the 17-year period.

 Frequently Asked Questions - Population